Time-Critical Adversarial Influence Blocking Maximization: Methodology

 Adding node $a_t$ into the positive seeds set $A$.

 \textit{2) Updating.} Finding all RR sets where \(a_t\) appears.

-For each remaining candidate node \(u\), the $S^{(t)}(u)$ in Rescue List is subtracted by the $H(v)$ in Susceptibility List of all RR sets that \(a_t\) has already contributed, to ensure that overlapping rescue contributions are discounted.
+For each remaining candidate node \(u\), the $T^{(t-1)}(u)$ in Rescue List is subtracted by the $H(v)$ in Susceptibility List of all RR sets that \(a_t\) has already contributed, to ensure that overlapping rescue contributions are discounted.

-\textit{3) Removing.} Setting the $S(u)$ in the Rescue List of the positive seed selected in this round to 0 as $S^{(t)}(a_t) = 0$.
+\textit{3) Removing.} Setting $T(u)$ in Rescue List of the selected positive seed $a_t$ in this round to $0$ as $T^{(t)}(a_t) = 0$.

-By repeating the above steps for $k$ rounds of iterations, a total of $k$ positive seeds will be selected.
+By repeating the above steps for $k$ rounds, a total of $k$ positive seeds are selected.

-So far, we can give the Bidirectional Influence Sampling algorithm, described in Algorithm~\ref{alg:BIS}, which begins by generating the Susceptibility List and RR sets through forward and reverse influence sampling (Lines~1-4).
-Then, pruning RR sets according to tie-breaking rules.
-Next, constructing Rescue List from Susceptibility List and RR sets.
-After that, Union Table is formed by correlating the Susceptibility List, RR sets, and Rescue List (Line~5-6).
-Next, the positive seed set $A$ is initialized (Line~7).
-During each of the following $k$ iterations (Line~8-15), the node $a_t$ with the highest $S(u)$ in Rescue List is selected as a positive seed, Rescue List are updated to inform the next iteration.
-Finally, the final positive seed set $A$ is obtained (Line~16).
+We give the Bidirectional Influence Sampling algorithm, described in Algorithm~\ref{alg:BIS}, which begins by generating the Susceptibility List and RR sets through forward and reverse influence sampling (Lines~1-2).
+Then, pruning RR sets according to tie-breaking rules (Line~3).
+Next, constructing Rescue List and Union Table.
+The former is from Susceptibility List and RR sets, the latter is formed by correlating the Susceptibility List, RR sets, and Rescue List (Line~4).
+Next, the positive seed set $A$ is initialized (Line~5).
+During each of the following $k$ iterations (Line~6-13), the node $a_t$ with the highest $T(u)$ in Rescue List is selected as a positive seed, Rescue List are updated for the next iteration.
+Finally, the final positive seed set $A$ is returned (Line~14).